os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 #### Client

-Create an instance of `Websokcet` with `socket()`, which is just a wrapper around regular WebSocket instance with `on/off/emit` for handing events:
+Create an instance of `Websocket` with `socket()`, which is just a wrapper around regular WebSocket instance with `on/off/emit` for handing events:

 ```javascript
 const ws = proc.socket(); // Defaults to '/socket' (first argument)